Saint-Estève XIII Mavericks

 Saint-Estève XIII Mavericks are a French Rugby league side based in Saint-Estève near Perpignan in the département of Pyrénées-Orientales.
-Originally known as AS Saint-Estève it was founded in 1965.
-The club compete in the National Division 2 Languedoc-Roussillon league.
+Originally known as AS Saint-Estève until 2000, the club was founded in 1965.
 Home games are played at the Stade Municipal.

 History

 The club was founded in 1965 as Association Sportive Saint-Estève XIII better known as AS Saint-Estève.
 For a club of its size the success they had was remarkable their best spell was between 1986 and 2000 when they contested 17 finals winning 8 of them.
+They played in the 1989 European Club Challenge against English champions Widnes, losing in a lopsided affair.
 Their best season was 1992-93 when they completed their one and only league and cup double.

 In 2000 Bernard Guasch brought Saint Esteve and XIII Catalan together to form Union Treiziste Catalane, better known in the English speaking world by their Super League identity of Catalans Dragons.
 The aim was to get the new club into the Super League which they did in 2006.
 A presence in the French Elite One Championship was maintained by firstly the retaining of the name Union Treiziste Catalane and then after a rebranding Saint-Esteve XIII Catalan.